DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ## Decide Your Background

 First, choose where your character is coming from including your lived experiences that would motivate adventuring.
-Classically, this is a racial or species origin (e.g., Dwarves, Humans, or Elves of Fantasy) that fits with the GM's setting.
-Deck of Adventures offers many more backgrounds to choose from that could inspire your core concept.
+Classically, this is a 'racial' or species origin (e.g., Dwarves, Humans, or Elves of Fantasy) that fits with the GM's setting.
 This has no inherent mechanical impact, but may shape how your character navigates challenges.
 Growing up at a seaport or a Dwarf, your character might be more adept at sailing or masonry (i.e., certain skill checks) than others.

 ## Choose Your Role

 Your Role describes how your character navigates challenges.
-While a Defender might apply force, a Mage might find a more magical solution.
+While a Defender might apply force, a Caster might find a more magical solution.
 Choosing an Role grants you access to specific upgrades, called Powers.
 Each Role has a skill they use to attack in combat (e.g., Brute Strength or Knowledge).
 You can switch your Role later on, but must forfeit Powers with that prerequisite in exchange for the points previously spent.